johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 It used to be the case that the URLs for my blog posts always featured the date of publication.
 This was a hangover from when I used to use Blogger as my blogging platform.
 I'd [migrated from Blogger to Docusaurus](../2021-03-15-definitive-guide-to-migrating-from-blogger-to-docusaurus/index.md), and I'd kept the date in the URL.
 It so happens that Docusaurus has a similar behaviour too.

 Growtika suggested that I remove the date from the URL.
 This was to make the URLs shorter and more readable.
-It was also to make the URLs more stable; if I ever changed the date of a blog post, the URL would change.
-This would break any backlinks to the blog post.
+Search engines also have a preference both for shorter URLs and for pages that are recent, rather than pages that are old.
+So removing the date from the URL would help with both of those things.
+Or at least it would stop search engines that looked for the date in the URL from thinking that older content was irrelevant.
+(And with our `lastmod` timestamps in the `sitemap.xml` we were already helping search engines understand how recent the content on my site was.)

 I must admit, I didn't really want to make this change.
 I rather liked having the date in the URL.
 But, in Growtika we trust.
 I did it.